Shivamkadam692/MLComp/README.md

 - Hover over any ⓘ icon next to a metric to see a brief explanation
 - All detailed results pages include comprehensive explanations of metrics
 - Summary cards provide context for key values
+- Visual progress bars indicate performance levels

 ## Model Comparison

 ### Available Models

-#### Decision Tree Classifier
+#### For Classification Tasks
-- **Purpose**: Creates a tree-like model of decisions based on feature values
+- **Decision Tree Classifier**: Creates a tree-like model of decisions based on feature values
   - **Strengths**: Easy to interpret, handles both numerical and categorical data, requires little data preprocessing
   - **Best For**: Problems where interpretability is important and datasets have mixed data types

-#### Logistic Regression
-- **Purpose**: Predicts the probability of a binary outcome using a logistic function
+- **Logistic Regression**: Predicts the probability of a binary outcome using a logistic function
   - **Strengths**: Provides probability scores, less prone to overfitting, computationally efficient
   - **Best For**: Linearly separable problems and when probability estimates are needed

-#### Support Vector Machine (SVM)
-- **Purpose**: Finds the optimal hyperplane that separates different classes with maximum margin
+- **Support Vector Machine (SVM)**: Finds the optimal hyperplane that separates different classes with maximum margin
   - **Strengths**: Effective in high-dimensional spaces, memory efficient, versatile with different kernel functions
   - **Best For**: Complex classification problems with clear margins of separation

+#### For Regression Tasks
+- **Decision Tree Regressor**: Creates a tree-like model to predict continuous values
+  - **Strengths**: Easy to interpret, handles non-linear relationships, requires little data preprocessing
+  - **Best For**: Problems where interpretability is important and relationships may be non-linear

+- **Linear Regression**: Models the relationship between features and a continuous target variable
+  - **Strengths**: Simple to implement, computationally efficient, provides coefficient interpretation
+  - **Best For**: Linear relationships between features and target variable

+- **Support Vector Regression (SVR)**: Uses support vector machines for regression tasks
+  - **Strengths**: Effective for non-linear relationships, robust to outliers
+  - **Best For**: Complex regression problems with non-linear patterns

 #### K-Means Clustering (Unsupervised)
 - **Purpose**: Groups data points into clusters based on similarity